BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 ### REAL TIME DATA ANALYTIC REPORTING & MOTIVATION:

-Created a real time Analysis Dashboard featuring a power bi  gauge chart to measure and track agents engagement and daily loan recovery as against their (agents) set target (KPI) for the month.
+Created a real time Analysis Dashboard with advance Excel, featuring a power bi  gauge chart to measure and track agents engagement and daily loan recovery as call against set target (KPI) for the month.
 Updating management and agent on agents individual performance and loan recoveries in real time.

 Agent individual call disposition, numbers of calls and promise to pay (PTP) from customers every three hours and consolidation of daily, weekly, monthly, quarterly and yearly report analysis using advanced Excel, Power query, ETL, Power pivot with data source from Crm loan disposition sheet dataset and SharePoint.